The Sapphires (film)

-The Sapphires is a 2012 Australian musical comedy-drama film based on the 2004 stage play The Sapphires by Tony Briggs, which is loosely based on a real-life 1960s girl group that included Briggs's mother and aunt.
+The Sapphires is a 2012 Australian musical comedy-drama film based on the 2004 stage play The Sapphires by Tony Briggs, which is loosely based on a real-life 1960s girl group that included Briggs' mother and aunt.
 The film is directed by Wayne Blair and written by Keith Thompson and Briggs.

-The Sapphires is about four Yorta Yorta (Aboriginal Australian) women, Gail (Deborah Mailman), Julie (Jessica Mauboy), Kay (Shari Sebbens) and Cynthia (Miranda Tapsell), who are discovered by a talent scout (Chris O'Dowd), and form a music group named The Sapphires, travelling to Vietnam in 1968 to sing for troops during the war.
+The Sapphires is about four Yorta Yorta (Aboriginal Australian) women: Gail (Deborah Mailman), Julie (Jessica Mauboy), Kay (Shari Sebbens), and Cynthia (Miranda Tapsell); who are discovered by a talent scout (Chris O'Dowd), form a music group named The Sapphires, and travel to Vietnam in 1968 to sing for troops during the war.

-Production began in 2010, with the casting of the four members of The Sapphires; filming took place in and around Albury, Australia, as well as in and around Ho Chi Minh City, Vietnam, during August and September 2011.
-The Sapphires made its world premiere at the 2012 Cannes Film Festival on 19 May 2012 during its out-of-competition screenings, was theatrically released in Australia on 9 August and received a limited release in the United States on 22 March 2013.
+Production began in 2010, with the casting of the four members of The Sapphires.
+Filming took place in and around Albury, Australia and Ho Chi Minh City, Vietnam during August and September 2011.
+The Sapphires made its world premiere at the 2012 Cannes Film Festival on 19 May 2012 during its out-of-competition screenings, was theatrically released in Australia on 9 August, and received a limited release in the United States on 22 March 2013.

 Plot

 In 1968 Australia, Gail and Cynthia head into town to sing at a talent contest.
-Their younger sister, Julie, is forbidden from going, in part because of her youth and in part because she already has a child, but she bribes a fellow neighbour to take her to the contest.
+Their younger sister Julie is forbidden to go, partly because of her youth and partly because she already has a child, but she bribes her dad to take her to the contest.
 An alcoholic Irish talent scout, Dave Lovelace, is scolded by his boss for being late despite him sleeping in his car that is near work.
 Despite being the best act in the contest, the girls not only do not win, but are told to leave.
 Dave recognizes their talent and is told that the troops need singers for Vietnam.
 After presenting these facts to the skeptical singers, Dave makes a call and tells them they have been granted a spot to audition in Melbourne.

-Back at their home, their mother is reluctant, but the girls argue this may be their once-in-a-lifetime opportunity.
-Dave tells their father he will protect the women with his life.
-Advised by their grandmother, they meet up with their cousin Kay, who had been living in Melbourne for 10 years after the government took her from her family because she was half white (as part of the policy now referred to as Stolen Generations).
-She initially rejects the offer of joining them, but soon changes her mind and meets up at their uncle's place.
-After days of practicing their moves, they are about to audition when Julie gives Cynthia a letter from her fiancé stating he is calling off their engagement.
-Despite that, the audition is a success and Kay comes up with the group's name, The Sapphires, after looking at Cynthia's engagement ring.
+Back at their home, their mother is reluctant, but the girls argue that this might be their once-in-a-lifetime opportunity.
+Dave tells their father that he will protect them with his life.
+Advised by their grandmother, they meet up with their cousin Kay, who had been living in Melbourne for 10 years after the government took her from her family because she was half-white (as part of the policy now referred to as Stolen Generations).
+She initially rejects the offer to join them, but soon changes her mind and meets them at their uncle's place.
+After days of practicing their moves, they are about to audition when Julie gives Cynthia a letter from her fiancé: he's calling off their engagement.
+Despite that, the audition is a success and Kay comes up with the group's name, The Sapphires, by looking at Cynthia's engagement ring.